OUI Lawyers in Worcester County

 - CDL OUI

-Before you plead guilty, speak with a Worcester OUI lawyer.
-We can be reached at (508) 744-3038.
+Before you plead guilty, speak with one of our OUI attorneys in Worcester County.
+We can be reached at (508) 570-3037.

 You have the right to contest OUI charges.
 Although field sobriety tests are still employed extensively, the court system has to consider scientific evidence from breathalyzers or blood tests in order to determine the severity of a charge.
 This means that a person may pass a field sobriety test but still be convicted for being above the legal limit based on blood alcohol level.